MaastrichtU-IDS/get-started-with-docker/README.md

 docker-compose down
 ```

-## Task 3: Add a JupyterLab to the docker-compose 🔬
+## Task 3: Add JupyterLab to the docker-compose 🔭

 We will **add a JupyterLab to the docker-compose**, and use it to query the Virtuoso triplestore.